apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 Oak Segment Tar splits the garbage collection process in three phases: estimation, compaction and cleanup.

 Estimation is the first phase of garbage collection.
-In this phase, the system checks how much garbage is actually present in the system.
+In this phase, the system estimates how much garbage is actually present in the system.
-If there is not enough garbage to justify the creation of a new generation, this phase is responsible of blocking the rest of the garbage collection process.
+If there is not enough garbage to justify the creation of a new generation, the rest of the garbage collection process is skipped.
 If the output of this phase reports that the amount of garbage is beyond a certain threshold, the system creates a new generation and goes on with the next phase.

 Compaction executes after a new generation is created.